Mod-two cohomology of symmetric groups as a Hopf ring

 \begin{definition} An action of $\K$ on a graded algebra $A$ with product denoted $*$ and grading denoted $\deg$ is a map from $\K \otimes A \to A$, typically written using operational notation, with the following properties: \begin{itemize} \item (Action) $(q_{i} \circ q_{j})(a) = q_{i}(q_{j}(a))$. \item (Grading) $\deg q_{i} (a) = 2\deg a + i$. \item (Squaring) $q_{0} (a) = a^{*2}$. \item (Vanish) $q_{i}(1) = 0$ for $i > 0$. \item (Cartan) For any $a, b$, we have $q_{n}(a * b) = \sum_{i+j = n} q_{i} (a) * q_{j} ( b)$. \end{itemize} If $\K$ acts on $A$ we call $A$ a $\K$-algebra. \end{definition}

 We denote powers in such an algebra $A$ by $a* \cdots *a = a^{*n}$.

-As is standard, there is a free $\K$-algebra functor, left adjoint to the forgetful functor from $\K$-algebras to vector spaces.
-With this, we can give the simplest reformulation of Nakaoka's seminal result.
+As is standard, there is a free $\K$-algebra functor, left adjoint to the forgetful functor from $\K$-algebras to vector spaces, with which we can give the simplest reformulation of Nakaoka's seminal result.